Remarks to Manhattan CB12, NYMTC, NJTPA and PANYNJ — March 2021

-The North Path will open Spring, 2022 and be shared by pedestrians and cyclists for four years.
-The North Path itself will be restored to 6’ 9” between the cables …
+The North Path will open Spring 2022 and be shared by pedestrians and cyclists for four years.
+The mile-long main span will be restored to 6’ 9” between the cables …

 … but will feature a new access ramp with an alcove to view the Palisades …PANYNJ.

 These amenities appear nice but are wholly incompatible with a facility whose peak use regularly exceeds 600 users per hour.
 Cyclists will now descend to exit, and accelerate to ascend, through areas where crowds are encouraged to gather.

 Compare the current South Path which feeds cyclists directly onto roads.
 Daniel Panzer.

 Since 2015, when NYC DOT performed their traffic study, the South Path has operated at an “F” level of service—which means people are crashing into each another.
 This is confirmed by the PA who reported 39 cyclist-related crashes on-or-near the George between 2010 and 2016.